In this section we will launch a test deployment and see how Ocean handles different node configurations via the “Virtual Node Groups” feature.

 testand click “Add”.

-Now we will run a deployment that will show us how Ocean scales up and automatically launches nodes from the right Launch Specification.
+Now we will run a deployment that will show us how Ocean scales up and automatically launches nodes from the right Virtual Node Group.

-Below is an example yaml with 3 test desployments.
+Below is an example yaml with 3 test deployments.

 The first test deployment, named